Ecclesfield: Demography

 The population of Ecclesfield civil parish was recorded as 31,609 in the United Kingdom 2001 Census That of the suburb itself, which extends beyond the civil parish, was about 7,000.
 The ethnic mix was put at 98.3 per cent white (White British, White Irish, or White Other), 0.4 per cent Asian, 0.4 per cent Black British, 0.1 per cent Chinese, and 0.8 per cent mixed race.
 In 2011, Ecclesfield was described as being 96.1 per cent White British, 1.0 per cent Asian, 0.4 per cent White Irish, 0.5 per cent Other White and 0.7 per cent Black.

 Table of the population change of the parish in 50-year periods since 1801:

+The village of Ecclesfield is only a part of the Civil Parish and at the census in 2021 had a population of 7,163 people.

 Gradings

 The Church of St. Mary is a Grade I listed building.
 It was once the church for the whole of Hallamshire, incorporating the parishes of Sheffield (now Sheffield cathedral) and Bradfield.
 The remains of Ecclesfield Priory and the Whitley Hall Hotel are Grade II* listed.
 Greno Wood is listed as Grade B on the English Nature Invertebrate Site Register, as being of special archaeological and geological significance.